kahara/packeteur/README.md

 Capture packets at remote spots and relay them to a single collector destination.
 Then, at the destination, combine streams of relayed packets from multiple sources into a single output for e.g. [tcpdump(1)'s](https://www.tcpdump.org/) consumption.
-Output can alternatively be relayed to *yet another* collector.

 Captured packets are relayed over [ZeroMQ](https://zeromq.org/), which allows us to keep things a bit more flexible compared to, idk, compressing the packets and